Cascadia’s Role in Reducing Whale Entanglement Along the US West Coast

 Read on to learn more about how Cascadia’s long-term population studies, fieldwork, stranding response, and entanglement response program all play important roles in solving the entanglement issue.

-Entanglement Response Program
+1. Whale Entanglement Response Program

 Cascadia is an active member of NOAA’s West Coast Large Whale Entanglement Response Network.
-The Network is a coast-wide collaboration of federal, state, tribal, academic, and nonprofit partners working together to respond to entangled whales and prevent future entanglements.
-Given that Cascadia’s research spans the entire US West Coast, from the Salish Sea in Washington to Southern California, we’ve responded to entanglement reports along most of the coastline and worked with many network partners.
+The Network is a coast-wide collaboration of federal, state, tribal, academic, and nonprofit partners working together to respond to entangled whales and to prevent future entanglements.
+Given that Cascadia’s research spans the entire US West Coast, from the Salish Sea in Washington to Southern California, we have responded to entanglement reports along the majority of the coastline in collaboration with several network partners across Washington, Oregon, and California, including, but not limited to:

 Longstanding Collaboration, Expanding Action